alexandercerutti/sub37/README.md

 	 * the server will automatically update them.
 	 */

-	if (videoElement.paused && captionServer.isRunning) {
+	if (videoElement.paused && !captionServer.isRunning) {
 		captionServer.updateTime(videoElement.currentTime);
 	}
 });